 Transactional Messages Overview

-Generally, a Transactional message does not contain any type of marketing content, including:
+To avoid any potential violation of applicable law, transactional messages should not contain any type of marketing content, including:

 - Abandoned cart messages